It’s official: wokeism is receding.

 Why wokism exists8 in the first place isn’t really relevant with regard to whether it will come back in the future:

 If the cause is civil rights, then it’s likely that it will come back because civil rights are extremely popular and unlikely to be overturned, despite years of high quality legal and political criticism of the law.
+(Edit: Richard Hanania has a different perspective: "the Trump administration has done a lot to change civil rights law, which used to always move in a left-wing direction under both administrations.
+If wokeness is civil rights law, then it is a problem that is in the process of being solved.”).

 If the cause is mutations, then things are going to get interesting: maybe teenagers with mutations that code for supporting pedophilia will start popping up in the 40s and cause the age of consent to be eliminated.